 Writing practice–especially in preschool–doesn’t have to be limited to pencil and paper activities.
 You can make any prewriting printables fun and hands-on by adding some small manipulatives to the activity.

-Keep reading for more ideas!
-Read below about how I use these manipulatives to teach fine motor skills in my preschool writing center.
+Read below to see how I use these manipulatives to teach fine motor skills in my preschool writing center.

 How to Use the Cactus Prewriting Activities

-There are many ways to use these cactus prewriting worksheets, all of which will help your kids practice prewriting and fine motor skills.
-Your preschooler’s skill level will determine which writing activities you use below.
+There are many ways to use these cactus prewriting worksheets.
+They provide excellent practice in prewriting and fine motor skills.
+These worksheets include slanted line tracing, vertical line tracing, curved line tracing, alphabet tracing, number tracing, and more!
+Your preschooler’s readiness will determine which writing activities you use below.

 Use a Dry Erase Marker

 Then using the pointer finger, have your child erase the written marks for more practice tracing lines and letters.
-Preschoolers love this part!
+Your child will absolutely love this part of the activity!

 Use a Button